-6. Cut Back on the Bar
+6. Cut Back On The Bar

-Along with food, alcohol can add to your wedding costs.
+Along with food, alcohol can quickly add to your wedding costs.
 If you definitely want to have drinks at your wedding, consider a beer-and-wine-only wedding.
 If you want to expand that but a full bar isn’t within your budget, try offering a signature cocktail or two during cocktail hour.

 Limiting the options for guests can save you on the actual alcohol costs and on the number of bartenders you need.

-7. Don’t Hire a Videographer
+7. Don’t Hire A Videographer

 With the average videographer cost coming in at $1,800, removing this from your budget completely can be a big cost-saver.
 Instead, enlist a friend (or two) to video the speeches and the first dance.
 You’ll still have a video of the day to watch and you’ll have an extra $1,800 in your pocket.

-8. Don’t Shop at Bridal Boutiques
+8. Don’t Shop At Bridal Boutiques

-Say yes to a cheaper dress.
+Say "yes" to a cheaper dress.
 Before heading to bridal boutiques to try on expensive wedding dresses, shop the regular section at your favorite stores.
 They may have a white dress that does the job perfectly.

 Or, browse through the options for white bridesmaid dresses.
 You may find a floor-length white gown that looks perfect for a bride for less than $200.

 If you’re set on a traditional wedding dress, ask about purchasing a sample gown, which is a dress they use for in-store try-ons.
 Or, see if you can find the same style second hand on a site like PreOwnedWeddingDresses.com.
-In some cases, you’ll be able to buy the exact dress you want for 60% less than you’d buy new.
+In some cases, you’ll be able to buy the exact dress you want for 60% less than what you’d buy new.

 9. Consider Different Centerpiece Options

-Flower cost an average of $1,800 – cutting back on the number of flowers that you use offers an easy way to save your budget.
+Flowers cost an average of $1,800 – cutting back on the number of flowers that you use offers an easy way to save your budget.
 Can you use alternative centerpieces like candles, potted plants, or bunches of greenery?

-10. Negotiate with Your Venders
+10. Negotiate With Your Venders